Estrogen Testing: How to Test Estrogen Levels at Home

 Because women can only conceive a limited number of days per cycle, tracking your fertility hormones helps you identify exactly when your fertile days occur.
 Detecting a rise in E2, as shown by measuring E3G levels, is done to predict and detect ovulation.

-Mira Fertility Plus measures your actual fertility hormone levels (both luteinizing hormone LH and E3G) and gives a more accurate picture of fertility tracking by providing precise hormone measurements from multiple cycles.
+Mira Max Starter Kit measures your actual fertility hormone levels (both luteinizing hormone LH and E3G) and gives a more accurate picture of fertility tracking by providing precise hormone measurements from multiple cycles.
 Tracking your cycle and fertility hormone levels can take the guesswork out of your fertility journey and support you with real-time data.

 With clinically proven accuracy, the Mira Analyzer offers highly personalized fertility advice and is a complete solution for reliable, personalized, and comprehensive data if you are trying to get pregnant or tracking your hormones for other reasons.